 the precision of the similarity

-the recurrence or clustering of references to the extra-biblical text in the Biblical one
+the recurrence or clustering of references to the extra-biblical text in the biblical one

 the contribution of the intertextual reading to the larger rhetorical unit’s argument.

-Clearly, precision of the similarity is critical in enabling the intended audience to recognize, in the words of the Biblical author, a reference to a Mesopotamian motif.
+Clearly, precision of the similarity is critical in enabling the intended audience to recognize, in the words of the biblical author, a reference to a Mesopotamian motif.
 However, it is important to recognize that subversion differs from simple adaptation.
 In subversive references, the author of the subversive text intentionally changes aspects of the borrowed motif in order to undermine some of its key claims.
 In her discussion of the nature of subversion, Crouch notes that “the source text is at once denigrated, by virtue of being the target of the subversive efforts, yet also perversely honored,” by being deemed worthy of reference.
-This denigration takes the form of highlighting key weaknesses of the argument in the borrowed text, often by re-assigning borrowed elements to other actors in the text.
+This denigration takes the form of highlighting key weaknesses of the argument in the borrowed text, often by reassigning borrowed elements to other actors in the text.
 Nevertheless, despite such changes, “a compelling case for intentional allusion must rely heavily on the distinctiveness and volume of the proposed parallels.”

-Several of these methodological points respond to two arguments Tiemeyer presents in arguing against attempts at identifying allusion to Mesopotamian motifs in Isaiah 40-66.
-First, she argued that “most texts in the Hebrew Bible betray Akkadian influence,” and that there is no specific referencing of Mesopotamian motifs in Isaiah 40-66.
-The key points which demonstrate that the passages discussed below do intentionally subvert these motifs were noted by Hays: precision, clustering, and especially the role of the subverted motif in the overall argument in the Biblical text.
-Furthermore, with specific reference to Isa.
-45:1 and the Cyrus Cylinder, she argued that “the subject and the object differ in the two texts,” i.e. actions which are assigned in Cylinder to Marduk are assigned to others in the Biblical text.
+Several of these methodological points respond to two arguments Tiemeyer presents in arguing against attempts at identifying allusion to Mesopotamian motifs in Isaiah 40–66.
+First, she argued that “most texts in the Hebrew Bible betray Akkadian influence,” and that there is no specific referencing of Mesopotamian motifs in Isaiah 40–66.
+The key points which demonstrate that the passages discussed below do intentionally subvert these motifs were noted by Hays: precision, clustering, and especially the role of the subverted motif in the overall argument in the biblical text.
+Furthermore, with specific reference to Isa 45:1 and the Cyrus cylinder, she argued that “the subject and the object differ in the two texts,” i.e., actions which are assigned in the cylinder to Marduk are assigned to others in the biblical text.
 But as Crouch noted, a key element in subversion is this type of denigration.
-Here, that denigration is accomplished through transference of the borrowed element to a different actor.
+Here, that denigration is accomplished through the transference of the borrowed element to a different actor.
 The key question in identifying subversion remains: would the subverted element be recognized by the audience?
 Or, to use Tigay’s question in addressing literary borrowing: could the borrowed element reasonably have been composed without reference to the Mesopotamian text?

-Two passages from Isaiah 40-48 clearly demonstrate precision, clustering, subversive references, and a sophisticated use of these subverted motifs in both honouring and denigrating the arguments of the Cyrus cylinder: Isa.
-41:1-4 and 45:1-7.
+Two passages from Isa.
+40–48 demonstrate precision, clustering, subversive references, and a sophisticated use of these subverted motifs in both honoring and denigrating the arguments of the Cyrus cylinder: Isa 41:1–4 and 45:1–7.
 In both, the specific motifs are used to construct the reference and direct the audience’s memory towards the types of motifs we know from the cylinder, but the overall argument provides an alternative explanation for the question raised by the cylinder: Who sent Cyrus?
 I do not claim that the author of these passages necessarily read the cylinder as we have it today, but that s/he was familiar with the claims we know from the cylinder, which were circulated in Babylon through various media.
 The cylinder is important only because it is one of our primary extant witnesses to these claims.

-Isa 41:1-4
+Isa 41:1–4

-We begin with Isaiah 41:1-4, one of the first passages in Isaiah 40-66 to directly engage Cyrus’ claims of legitimacy.
+We begin with Isa.
+41:1–4, one of the first passages in Isa.
+40–66 to directly engage Cyrus’ claims of legitimacy.
 It is formulated as a “rib” passage, in which God calls nations to judgment.